-With an aggregated population of 445 million driven by the pursuit of more choice and better prices, EU ecommerce revenues are projected to reach €717bn at a yoy growth rate of 5.16% by 2021, of that cross border comprises 25.5%
+With an aggregated population of 445 million driven by the pursuit of more choice and better prices, EU domestic fulfillment and ecommerce revenues are projected to reach €717bn at a yoy growth rate of 5.16% by 2021, of that cross border comprises 25.5%

 Statistically, for ecommerce brands, this means money left on the table through higher cart abandonment rates and lower customer lifetime values.